njoy/TNSFD/THERMR/usersManual/usersManual.rst

        -  New PENDF tape

+Note that while :code:`nin` and :code:`nout` are required for each THERMR run, the :code:`nendf` specification is optional.
+If :code:`nendf` is set to zero, then no LEAPR input file will be read in, and a free gas scattering component will be used to create the output PENDF file :code:`nout`.
+If this option is exercised and :code:`nendf` is set to zero, then the inelastic option flag :code:`iin` of Card 2 may no be set to 2.

 ..  .. note:: In NJOY, unit numbers from 20 through 99 are used for storing results or linking modules, units 10 through 19 are reserved for scratch files, which will be destroyed after a module has completed its job, and units below 10 are reserved for the system.
 Negative unit numbers indicate binary mode.